 1. It’s Fiber-Packed

 There are just over 4 grams of fiber in a 1-cup serving of sauerkraut, according to the USDA.
-Fiber can help with weight loss because it helps keep you feeling full after a meal or snack, and that can help you eat less, according to Harvard Health Publishing.
+Fiber-rich foods can help with weight loss because they help keep you feeling full after a meal or snack, and that can help you eat less, according to Harvard Health Publishing.

 Indeed, simply aiming to eat 30 grams of fiber each day (and making no other diet changes) can help you lose weight, per a February 2015 study in the Annals of Internal Medicine.
 A cup of sauerkraut is 13 percent of that 30-gram target.